noErrdev/python-chatops-incident-mplatform/docs/content/concepts.md

 <p align="center"><img src="../media/slack_closed.excalidraw.svg" alt="" width="400"/></p>

-The **closed** status means the incident is no longer being tracked by IMPulse.
+The **closed** status means the incident is closed and retained only for history and statistics.
+The retention period for a closed incident file is configured via `incident.timeouts.closed`.

 There are two ways an Incident can be closed:
 - a **resolved** incident remains in that status for the duration of`incident.timeouts.resolved`